 I am a very experienced and dedicated tutor.
 I began my professional tutoring career in my undergraduate years in a math and physics tutoring lab at my university.
 I worked there for 5 years and became a head tutor, in-charge of not only tutoring the highest level mathematics and physics subjects, but also my responsibilities included training and hiring other tutors that attended the same university.
 I first completed my Bachelors of Science in Mathematics, then my Master's in the Arts of Teaching degree.
 I then taught high school levels of physics, AP physics, environmental science, chemistry, and physical science over the course of 3 years.
 I now reside in Lakewood Colorado and would love to work with any level of mathematics, physics, basic chemistry, test prep, or study skills tutoring.

-Kennesaw State University - BS, Mathematics
+Undergraduate Degree: Kennesaw State University - Bachelor of Science, Mathematics

-Kennesaw State University - MA, Teaching Physics
+Graduate Degree: Kennesaw State University - Master of Arts, Teaching Physics

 ACCUPLACER Arithmetic Prep

 High School Chemistry